ARE YOU AN INDEPENDENT CONTRACTOR? THE TRUTH ABOUT MISCLASSIFICATION AND YOUR RIGHTS AS A WORKER.

 - Whether the work is an integrated unit of production.

 Determining one or a combination of these categories makes employers liable to employees.
 You could be entitled to up to 5 years of back pay, benefits, and liquidated damages.
-We recommend speaking with a skilled attorney to see if your case could meet these criteria.
+We recommend speaking with an experienced independent contractor misclassification lawyer in Tampa to see if your case could meet these criteria.

 You may be eligible for back pay, benefits, and other damages if your employer has misclassified you as an independent contractor.
 We recommend speaking with a misclassified independent contractor attorney immediately about your situation.
 Time is of the essence in these cases, and the sooner you seek legal advice, the faster we can help you.